Ireland's PTSB hires Deutsche Bank to advise on future sale

+* Confirms that it received a letter from Dolphin on Tuesday requesting certain information

-DUBLIN Irish state-owned mortgage lender permanent tsb (PTSB) IPM.I has appointed Deutsche Bank (DBKGn.DE) to advise it on its future return to private ownership, the bank said on Friday.
+DUBLIN Oct 10 Irish state-owned mortgage lender permanent tsb (PTSB) has appointed Deutsche Bank to advise it on its future return to private ownership, the bank said on Friday.

 PTSB, the smallest and weakest of Ireland's three remaining domestically-owned lenders, cut its first-half underlying loss by 62 percent in August after impairment charges on its loans fell by two-thirds.